jmlake569/AMaaS_demo_app/README.md

 Before you begin, ensure you have met the following requirements:

 - **Docker**: You must have Docker installed on your system.
 If not, you can download it [here](https://docs.docker.com/get-docker/).
-- **Cloud One account**: This demo app required a Cloud One account and a valid Cloud One API key in the "us-1" region.
-Free Cloud One trail available here: (https://cloudone.trendmicro.com/m)
+- **Cloud One account**: This demo app requires a Cloud One account and a valid Cloud One API key in the "us-1" region.
+Free Cloud One trial available here: (https://cloudone.trendmicro.com/m)

 ## Getting Started